 The park includes jogging paths, playgrounds, tennis courts, a golf course, a swimming pool, a horse park, and an amphitheater.

 The popular Chastain Park Amphitheatre holds concerts in the summer featuring a range of musicians.
-The Chastain Horse Park boards close to 65 horses, gives lessons, has a therapy program, and holds special events.
+The Chastain Horse Park boards nearly 65 horses, gives lessons, has a therapy program, and holds special events.
 The two walking and jogging trails in the park are managed by the PATH Foundation.

 7. Freedom Park